 What is a handball in soccer?

-A handball in soccer occurs whenever a non-goalie player (or a goalie outside of their penalty zone) touches the soccer ball with their hand, forearm, or upper arm, either deliberately or accidentally.
+A handball in soccer occurs whenever a non-goalie player (or a goalie outside of their penalty zone) touches the soccer ball with their hand, forearm, or upper arm.
 A handball occurs whenever a player deliberately or accidentally strikes the ball with their arm and also applies when a teammate kicks the ball into their arm and causes the ball to go into the goal.
 However, if another player accidentally kicks the ball into a player’s arm, no offense occurs.

 What are the consequences of being called for a handball in soccer?

-Handball offenses are common in soccer.
 When a handball offense occurs, the non-offending team usually receives a direct free kick.
-In a direct free kick, the ball is at the spot of the foul, and a player from the non-offending team kicks the ball, usually in an attempt to score a goal.
+In a direct free kick, the ball is taken at the spot of the foul, and a player from the non-offending team kicks the ball, usually in an attempt to score a goal.
 Handballs result in a free kick in FIFA soccer and most youth soccer leagues, including USA Soccer.
 Players who intentionally cause a handball offense can also be punished with a yellow or red card.

 Is a shoulder a handball in soccer?